EverestCoders/model-hub/README.md

 **Everest Model Hub** is a decentralized platform for sharing, discovering, and using AI models with verified provenance.
 The platform leverages **Filecoin** blockchain technology to provide secure storage and transparent AI model development.

 ---
+## **Problem We are trying to Solve:**
+If you're an AI researcher or developer who's created a model, you know there's no good way to share your work and get compensated.
+Your options are either open-source it for free or keep it closed.
+Plus, tracking versions is a mess, and there's always that worry about someone tampering with your model.

+We built Everest Model Hub to fix this.
+It's a place where creators can share their models, get paid fairly through `FIL` coins(Currently Supporting only `FIL` coins.), and trust that their work remains intact and verifiable.
 ## Overview

 Everest Model Hub allows AI researchers and developers to: